alewieland/Distater-Response-Pipe/README.md

 ### Licensing, Authors, Acknowledgements, etc.
+In case there are any questions, feel free to reach out to me :)
 Thanks Udacity for providing the template for the webapp and the preparation for the files.